 However, if we are talking about fame, the National Ballet is among the best, although flamenco groups, folk and contemporary dance groups also show great talent and expressiveness in their performances.

 A revelation of recent years has been the dance company Acosta Danza, directed by the dancer and choreographer Carlos Acosta.
-Its headquarters, on Línea street, has crystals instead of walls so if you spend some time there, you can watch them rehearse.
+Its headquarters, on Línea street, has glass instead of walls so if you spend some time there, you can watch them rehearse.

 To discover what Cubans do for fun and to feed the soul, there are many other interesting experiences.
 Sitting on the Malecón, for example, is a great idea any day at any time because the Malecón is always open and it’s free.